carpentries-incubator/jekyll-pages-novice/_episodes/layouts.md

 form part of the structure of the page: unlike the content specific to each page, these structural elements do not change from page to page.
-As such, although the `include` tags reduce the pain we endure when adjusting that repeated content, it is not good practice to `include` the same content over and over again.
+As such, although the `include` tags reduce the pain endured when adjusting that repeated content, it is not good practice to `include` the same content over and over again.
 This structure can instead be defined within the _layout_ of the pages of the site.